becem-gharbi/nuxt-directus/README.md

 ## Usage

+Refer to [Directus SDK](https://github.com/directus/sdk) for api documentation.

-For protecting routes, 2 possible approachs can be used
+For protecting routes, 2 possible approachs can be used:

 - Globally enable and locally disable